onap/vnfsdk-model/docs/files/Dovetail.rst

 types are handled.

-When dovetail needs to fetch the “VnfTest” docker image, it will consult with configuration for determining the exact image name and version.
+When dovetail needs to fetch the “VnfTest” docker image, it will consult with the configuration for determining the exact image name and version.

 The “VnfTest” framework is expected to support the same APIs and format currently used between dovetail and yardstick/functest.